My Daily Self-Care Routine

 I usually have a smoothie or a detox drink in the morning, or both.
 Some of my favorites to use as a detox drink are cinnamon, apple cider vinegar, lemon, a dash of cayenne, and maybe some unpasteurized raw honey.
 I LOVE maca powder for energy and goji berry powder as well.
 Hit me up if you’d like to learn more about this area as well!

 Find what works for you!
 Like everything, we are unique and what works for me might not work for you.
 There are SO many more self-care tips in my new book, Journey Back to You.
-Preorder it here!
-And don’t forget to sign-up for the launch party.
+Order it here!

 As always, reach out if I can help you on your journey.